techstreams/TSChatWise/docs/GettingStarted.md

 <br>

-Following is an example of a simple message with an alternate link from TSChatWise sent to a Google Chat Room.
+Following is an example of a ***simple message with an alternate link*** sent to a Google Chat Room.

 ![](img/TSChatWiseStart6.png)